SSR: Enhancing Depth Perception in Vision-Language Models via Rationale-Guided Spatial Reasoning

 \subsection{Performance Improvement}

-We present additional experimental results in Table~\ref{tab:allbench}, demonstrating the improved performance of \model compared to the backbone model across the four benchmarks shown in Table~\ref{tab:bench} at varying model scales.
+We present additional experimental results in Table~\ref{tab:allbench}, demonstrating the improved performance of \model compared to the backbone model across the five benchmarks shown in Table~\ref{tab:bench} at varying model scales.
 Specifically, across the three benchmarks reporting average values, SSR models of different sizes demonstrated average improvements of \textbf{11.2} and \textbf{9.4} compared to the backbone model.
 The most significant improvements were observed in the space task of the benchmark, where the enhancements reached \textbf{20.9} and \textbf{22.5}, respectively.
 This result exceeds the improvements reported in Table~\ref{tab:data_quality}, indicating that our \model effectively reasons about information highly relevant to multi-modal VQA tasks without introducing significant additional noise.
-Furthermore, the training paradigm of \model enhances performance not only on two evaluation datasets closely related to the training data but also on the out-of-domain CV-Bench \cite{DBLP:conf/nips/TongBWWIAYYMWPF24} and MME \cite{DBLP:journals/corr/abs-2306-13394} benchmarks.
+Furthermore, the training paradigm of \model enhances performance not only on two evaluation datasets closely related to the training data but also on the out-of-domain CV-Bench \cite{DBLP:conf/nips/TongBWWIAYYMWPF24}, VSR \cite{DBLP:journals/tacl/0001EC23}, What's Up \cite{DBLP:conf/emnlp/KamathHC23a} and multiple general VQA benchmarks \cite{DBLP:conf/cvpr/HudsonM19, DBLP:conf/cvpr/GoyalKSBP17, DBLP:conf/cvpr/SinghNSJCBPR19, DBLP:conf/emnlp/LiDZWZW23, DBLP:conf/eccv/LiuDZLZZYWHLCL24} as shown in Table~\ref{tab:general_vqa}.
 These findings indicate that our training approach effectively further improves the generality and generalization capability of the \model in addition to enhanced spatial understanding performance.